MicrosoftDocs/VBA-Docs/api/Visio.Style.Cells.md

 vsoCell = vsoShape.Cells("User.Row_1.Prompt")
 ```

 Next, assume that Row_1 is in the Shape Data section instead of the User- Defined Cells section.
-You can use this statement to access the first cell in this row (the cell in column zero, which holds the name of the row):
+Use this statement to access the first cell in this row (the cell in column zero, which holds the name of the row):